 Planning for the Capstone Courses

-For Option 1, C&S BIO M187 will normally be offered in Spring quarter (subject to change).
+For Option 1, C&S BIO M187 is typically offered in Spring quarter (subject to change).
 Most students will take this course in Spring of their 4th year.
 Prior to taking C&S BIO M187, students must take at least one quarter of C&S BIO 199 (199 will be added as a pre-requisite to M187).
-It is recommended that students plan for this course in Winter quarter of their 4th year, immediately before C&S BIO M187.
+It is recommended that students plan for this course in Winter quarter of their 4th year, immediately before C&S BIO M187, but other quarters are possible.
 While students are not required to take a second C&S BIO 199 course while enrolled in M187, they are expected to continue their research during the quarter in which they take M187.

 For Option 2, C&S BIO 198A and 198B should be taken in sequence.
 A grade for C&S BIO 198A will not be assigned until 198B is completed.
-Since these are individual contract courses, they can be taken any quarter, but students are advised to complete them during their 4th year.
+Since these are individual contract courses, they can be taken any quarter, but it is recommended that studentscomplete them during their 4th year.

 Research Expectations for the Capstone Courses

+Students are expected to find their own research project prior to starting the Capstone courses.
 Students are required to complete at least two quarters of research supervised by a UCLA ladder faculty member while they are enrolled in the Capstone courses, but students are strongly encouraged to complete additional research and start their research projects early.
-CaSB still recommends that students complete approximately a year of research to provide sufficient material for their senior theses.
+CaSB still recommends that students complete approximately a year of research (or more if desired) to provide sufficient material for their senior theses.
 Students pursuing additional quarters of research may choose to enroll in additional quarters of C&S BIO 199 to earn upper division units for their research, but this is not required.